viant/endly/README.md

 call-driver and call-element actions's method and parameters are proxied to stand along selenium server via [selenium client](http://github.com/tebeka/selenium)

-selenium run request defines sequence of action, if selector is present then the call method is on [WebDriver](https://github.com/tebeka/selenium/blob/master/selenium.go#L213), otherwise [WebElement](https://github.com/tebeka/selenium/blob/master/selenium.go#L370) defined by selector.
+Selenium run request defines sequence of action.
+In case a selector is not specified, call method is defined on [WebDriver](https://github.com/tebeka/selenium/blob/master/selenium.go#L213), otherwise [WebElement](https://github.com/tebeka/selenium/blob/master/selenium.go#L370) defined by selector.

 [Wait](repeatable.go)  provides ability to wait either some time amount or for certain condition to take place, with regexp to extract data